Cinépix: Horror and thriller

 As the box office was becoming saturated with softcore pictures, Cinépix opted for the next commercial genre, horror.
-Their first attempt was the The Possession of Virginia, which laced its trademark eroticism with mild esoterism.
+Their first attempt was The Possession of Virginia, which laced its trademark eroticism with mild esoterism.
 But it was not successful.
 They also offered a distribution deal to Ivan Reitman for Cannibal Girls, which helped him secure CFDC financing.
 Even the liberal CFDC dragged its feet, however, when Cronenberg returned to Dunning with a project that ushered in what came to be known as body horror.
 Eventually released in 1975, Shivers generated unprecedented international sales for a Canadian film, and much publicity at home for its ill-advised use of taxpayer money.
 Marshall Delaney, one of Valéries chief apologists, led the charge against Shivers and the CFDC.
 In response, Link sent a pamphlet titled "Is there a place for horror in Canada's film industry?" to critics nationwide.
 Similarly violent works followed with William Fruet's Death Weekend and Cronenberg's Rabid, which featured the novelty casting of adult film star Marilyn Chambers, although CFDC support became inconsistent in the wake of the Shivers controversy.
 To keep up with inflating budgets, Dunning and Link turned to Lawrence Nesis' Filmco of Winnipeg, a tax shelter broker, for their next batch of projects.

 In 1978, Cinépix merged its sales division with that of Saguenay Films, a short-lived outfit started by former Astral boss Martin Bockner.
 They shared a new office on Bloor Street in Toronto.
 In January 1980, the RCMP seized 275 films from Cinépix for failure to pay performing rights on some of them.
 Dunning countered that no exhibitor paid the tax, which would add 32 percent to releasing costs and make the entire theatrical business unviable in Canada.
 Charges were ultimately not laid.